nicholas477/nicholas477.github.io/_projects/2_json-serialization.md

     </div>
 </div>

 It's an odd design choice for an engine that has serialization built in.
 So I decided to use that built in serialization and write my own analytics system that serializes objects to json and sends it wherever.
-But I noticed that while Unreal has support for UStruct serialzation to json, it does not have support for UObjects.
+But I noticed that while Unreal has support for UStruct serialization to json, it does not have support for UObjects.
 So I wrote a plugin for that.

 Since the property to json serialization is already included in the engine, the object serialization code itself is pretty short, about 100 lines total.